-In the last few years, the Schroth program has evolved because Dr. Weiss understood the necessity to incorporate added ADL instruction and sagittal work via his physiologic® exercises.
-To be effective, exercise-based therapy for scoliosis must address the spine in 3D via active, not passive, exercise with auto-correction as a component.
-Dr. Weiss has also incorporated more dynamic Schroth exercises–3D Made Easy and Power Schroth–for improved effectiveness, ease of learning and overall simplicity.
+In the last few years, the Schroth program has evolved and Dr. Moramarco is trained in both the original Schroth and the updated Schroth techniques.
+This is because Dr. Weiss (third generation Schroth family) understood the necessity to incorporate added ADL instruction and sagittal work via his physiologic® exercises.
+To be effective, scoliosis specific exercise therapy must address the spine via active, not passive, methods using auto-correction as a component.
+Dr. Weiss has also incorporated 3D Made Easy and Power Schroth–for improved effectiveness, ease of learning and overall simplicity.

 The importance of addressing the sagittal plane has been validated by scientific research stating that stabilization of the sagittal plane can have a positive influence on the scoliosis.
 Please see our bracing research page listing two studies related to the sagittal plane.